 Now, there’s a huge amount of incredible hiking trails in Majorca, with the Ruta de Pedra en Sec (dry stone route) being totally incredible.

 Now, the whole length of the hike goes almost 100km across the Tramuntana mountains, which are so stunning.
-Honestly, it feels like you’ve actually arrived in the fjords of Norway, it’s that impressive.
+Honestly, it feels like you’ve arrived in the fjords of Norway, it’s that impressive.

-Now, there’s a number of trails that are totally stunning with the lake of Cuber in the distance.
-For instance, check out the Coll de L’Ofre and Puig de sa Rateta routes.
-It really is one of the best things to do in Majorca.
+Now, several trails are stunning with the lake of Cuber in the distance.
+For instance, check out the Coll de l’Ofre and Puig de sa Rateta routes.
+It is one of the best things to do in Majorca.
+Though, as with all hikes, prep safely, take enough water and always listen to local safety advice.

 9.)
 Selva